 The Family and Medical Leave Act (FMLA) of 1993 is intended to balance the demands of the workplace with the needs of employees and their family members, to promote the stability and economic security of the family, and to promote national interests in preserving family integrity.

-In compliance with the FMLA, McNeese State University provides qualified employees a total of 12 weeks of job-protected paid and/or unpaid leave during a 12-month period for a FMLA-qualifying event.
+In compliance with the FMLA, McNeese State University provides qualified employees with a total of 12 weeks of job-protected paid and/or unpaid leave during a 12-month period for an FMLA-qualifying event.

 An eligible employee is an employee who: